 - Biliopancreatic Diversion with a Duodenal Switch (mostly done after a gastric sleeve surgery)

 - Adjustable Gastric Banding (AGB)

-Technology is quickly becoming a powerful tool for bariatric surgeons, and the adoption of successful solutions can help reduce any complications that can occur during surgery.
+Technology is quickly becoming a powerful tool for bariatric surgeons, and adopting successful solutions can help reduce any complications that can occur during surgery.
 This decreased risk would make the acceptance of weight loss surgery even greater in the world.

-The GastriSail System is the first of its kind in the weight loss industry, and Medtronic believes that it is in the position to capture a big share of this potential market and need.
+The GastriSail System is the first of its kind in the weight loss industry, and Medtronic believes that it can capture a big share of this potential market and need.